Key Ways to Reduce High Blood Pressure Risk

 1. Know if You're High Risk

-Ask your doctor what your blood pressure should be as you seek to stay healthy.
+Ask your doctor what your personal blood pressure target should be as you work to stay healthy.

 2. Reduce Sodium Intake